At my business

-Whether your business is office-based, or out in the field, you have a responsibility to ensure the safety of your employees around electricity.
+Whether your business is office-based, or out in the field, you have a responsibility to ensure the safety of your workers around electricity.

-Ensure your employees are safe by having regular ‘tag and test’ checks performed on your electrical equipment in the office, and ensuring all electrical work is carried out by a qualified electrician.
+Ensure your workers are safe by having regular ‘tag and test’ checks performed on your electrical equipment in the office, and ensuring all electrical work is carried out by a qualified electrician.

 Look out for Overhead Power Lines